potassium-chloride/AmadeusSystem0/README.md

 # AmadeusSystem0
-Prototype of Amadeus from Steins;Gate 0 world
+Prototype of Amadeus from Steins;Gate 0 world.

 This is test branch with Amadeus System bot which imitate Makise Kurise.
 It has a lot of problems but I believe that I'll solve it.
 Now, you can try to set tokens in file APIkeys.py